 Both of these investigations occupied most of the year.
 Public Good published several articles on the Christian-Patriot movement, including A Not So Distant Mirror, and Christian Patriots at War with the State.

 In the fall of 1996, Public Good was asked to prepare a fact-finding report on the specific ties between Whatcom County “Wise Use” leader Skip Richards and militia organizing.
 Publication of this report has been credited by Richards for his loss by a landslide in his Washington State Senate race.

 Public Good was founded by research director Paul de Armond and communications director Jay Taber.
 Arvin Hill served as a correspondent from 2005-10.
 Holly Harwood and Alison Burek functioned as operatives in 2007-8.
 Mark Gould joined Public Good as media advisor and art director in 2007, followed by IC Magazine editor and publisher John Schertow in 2011, and investigative journalist Cory Morningstar in 2013.
 In 2014, Sandra Robson and Erin Stalnaker joined as correspondents.

-Other noteworthy Public Good colleagues and correspondents can be found in our Bookstore and Archives.
+Other noteworthy Public Good colleagues can be found in our Bookstore and Archives.
 Highlights of our work are listed under What’s New, and summarized in Just Us.
 Our network comprises two dozen correspondents and operatives in Atlanta, Austin, Seattle, San Francisco, Winnipeg, Toronto, Boston and New York.

 If you are interested in our mentors, proteges and plans, we are always happy to hear from you, and invite you to contact us.
 If you would like to donate funds, let us know, and we will work with you on how best to do that.
 We receive no government or foundation funding, so even small donations make a big difference.